launchdarkly/dotnet-sdk-common/README.md

 Public Key Token: 45ef1738a929a7df
 ```

-If you build the solution locally in the default Debug configuration, the assemblies will not be signed or strong-named.
+If you build the solution locally in the default Debug configuration, the assemblies will not be strong-named.
 Note that the unit tests can only be run in the Debug configuration.

 About LaunchDarkly
 -----------